mellson/Mirror/README.md

 Mirror
 ======

-Instant visualization of Java code via a Eclipse plugin.
+Instant visualization of Java code via an Eclipse plugin.